ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Node.js version 6 environment
 {: #openwhisk_ref_javascript_environments_6}
-The Node.js 6.14.0 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:6` when creating or updating an Action.
+The Node.js 6.14.0 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:6` when creating or updating an action.

 The following packages are available to be used in the Node.js 6.14.0 environment: